General practice tool kit

 Primary health and general practice nurses are covered under the Nurses Award 2010, and may also be employed under an enterprise agreement (EA).
 An EA can specify conditions not covered by the award, or that meet or exceed the requirements of the award.
 If an EA specifies conditions that are less than those specified in the award, the award conditions apply.

-Because these responsibilities are vital role to the success of your practice, you need to appoint a knowledgeable and highly capable practice manager.
+Because the responsibilities of a Practice Manager are vital to the success of your practice, the person appointed to this role must be knowledgeable and highly capable.

 Practice managers will generally be hired as employees, making them subject to the National Employment Standards (NES).